pds-futurejobs

 This is how you learn in this course

-This online course offers you a digital blended concept that has been developed for part-time learning.
-With a time budget of at least 3-4 hours per week, you are sure to reach your goal.
-Alternatively, you can schedule the learning units flexibly.
-This is how you learn in the course:
+This course offers you a digital blended concept that has been developed for part-time learning.
+Thanks to a flexible mix of online seminars and self-study phases, you are sure to reach your goal.
+This is how you learn in this course:

 Self-study phases: Learn independently, at your own pace and whenever you want.
-Our courses offer you didactically high-quality learning material with videos, articles, interactive exercises, quizzes and learning checks.
+Our courses offer you didactically high-quality learning material.

-Live webinars: In regular online seminars, you will meet the trainers in person.
+Live webinars: You will meet your trainers in person in regular webinars.
 You will receive answers to your questions, specific assistance and instructions on how to deepen your knowledge and apply the skills you have acquired in practical exercises.

 Learning community: A digital learning community is available to you throughout the course.
-Exchange ideas with other participants and the trainers and clarify your questions.
+Exchange ideas with other participants and the trainers and ask questions.

-Future Jobs Club: Get exclusive access to a business network, micro-learningssparks), news and future work hacks.
+Future Jobs Club: Get exclusive access to a business network, news and future work hacks.

-Certificate of attendance and Open Badge : As a graduate of the course, you will receive a certificate and an Open Badge that you can easily share in professional networks (e.g. LinkedIn).
+Certificate of attendance and Open Badge: As a graduate of the course, you will receive a certificate of attendance and an Open Badge, which you can easily share in professional networks (e.g. LinkedIn).